 1. Citizenship and Residency Permits

-The first legal hurdle to cross is related to your citizenship or residency status.
+The first legal hurdle you’ll need to clear relates directly to your citizenship or residency status in Greece.

 • For EU/EEA Citizens: If you’re from the European Union (EU) or European Economic Area (EEA), you’ll only need a valid ID card or passport.
 No additional permits are required, making it relatively straightforward for EU citizens to begin their real estate career in Greece.